omarreis/GBE3D/demos/SailboatDemo/README.md

 ## Compiling SailboatDemo

-In order to compile this demo you have to install the *GBE3D* design package *in this fork*, as I have added components sea surface and sail surface.
+In order to compile this demo you have to install GBE3D components:

+* install the *GBE3D* design package *in this fork* as I have added 2 mesh components: ocean surface and sail surface.
+Saildemo also uses TGBEHeightmap (for the terrain) and clouds.

-Tested with Delphi 11.1 on Windows, iOS and Android (jun/22)
+* Tested with Delphi 11.1 on Windows, iOS and Android (jun/22)

 ## Rigged boat

 Form in fSailboatDemo.pas is rigged to be controlled externally.
 These functions allow manipulating the state of the boat for the frame:

     procedure SetBoatState(const aCap,aHeel,aSpeed,aBoomAngle,aRudderAngle,aWindDir,aWindSpeed:Single);  // sets state of boat
-    procedure SetSailShape( ixSail:integer; aPtArray:TPointF_Array );                                    // sets sail surf to a profile
+    procedure SetSailShape( ixSail:integer; aPtArray:TPointF_Array );                                    // sets sail surf to a polyline
-    procedure set3DcharacterState(ix:integer; const x,y,alfa:Single);   // ix = which char               // sets position/rotation of animated char
+    procedure set3DcharacterState(ix:integer; const x,y,alfa:Single);   // ix = which char               // sets position/rotation of animated character
-    procedure set3dMarks(ix:integer; const ax,ay:Single);                                                // sets mark postion
+    procedure set3dMarks(ix:integer; const ax,ay:Single);                                                // sets mark position

-    Procedure setTerrainBitmap(bVisible:boolean; aBMP:TBitmap);  // use a gray shade bitmap to set large scale terrain map
+    Procedure setTerrainBitmap(bVisible:boolean; aBMP:TBitmap);  // use a gray shade bitmap to set large scale terrain ( land )

 ## Windows executable

+Single file Win32 executable:
 https://github.com/omarreis/GBE3D/releases/tag/V20

 ## iOS/Android